ResoniteModdingGroup/MonkeyLoader.GamePacks.ResoniteModLoader/README.md

 without adding RML as a library that [Resonite](https://resonite.com) should load.
 Any libraries from the `rml_libs` folder will be loaded as well.

 ## Installation

-1. Download `MonkeyLoader-v...+Resonite-v....zip` [from the latest Resonite gamepack release](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/releases/latest)
+1. Download `MonkeyLoader-v...+Resonite-v....zip` from the [latest Resonite GamePack release](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/releases/latest)
 2. Extract the zip into Resonite's install folder (`C:\Program Files (x86)\Steam\steamapps\common\Resonite`)
-3. Download `MonkeyLoader.GamePacks.ResoniteModLoader.nupkg` gamepack from it's [latest release](https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.ResoniteModLoader/releases/latest) to `MonkeyLoader/GamePacks`
-4. Remove RML's library launch option from Steam if you had set it up previously
+3. Remove RML's `-LoadAssembly "..."` launch arguments from Steam if you had set it up previously

-On linux, there's additionally an extra step:
+### Linux

 - Native: Change the steam launch options to `./run_monkeyloader.sh %command%`
-- Proton: Using protontricks, add add `winhttp` to the native libraries
+- Wine / Proton: Using winetricks / protontricks, add `winhttp` to the native libraries

 ## Settings Integration